AhmedZatar/data-structures-and-algorithms-401/linked_list/README.md

 Add a new node with the given newValue immediately before the first value node
 ### insertAfter
 Add a new node with the given newValue immediately after the first value node
+### kthFromEnd
+Takes a number, k, as a parameter.
+Return the node’s value that is k from the end of the linked list.
 ### __str__
 Takes in no arguments and returns a string representing all the values in the Linked List, formatted as: